MarkWillisford/MinecraftMod/README.md

 dry and wet mud must be generated around and under water

-Recipies added
+Recipies need to be added

-Stripped logs for all trees added
+Stripped logs for all trees need to be added

 Code refactoring in init